skupperproject/skupper/test/integration/acceptance/custom/hello_policy/README.md

 Of others, however, they're only disabled.
 Check that behavior by allowing and disallowing the policy items a few times.

-## The assynchronous nature of the policy engine
+## The asynchronous nature of the policy engine

 The policy engine works in a declarative manner: the service controllers in each namespace monitor for policy changes and recalculate the local policy when